 - Share the core values of your business–First it’s important that you know your core values!
 Then make sure that you share them with the potential employee and check for how they express those values in their work life.
 Make sure training in your core value is part of learning the job.
 Care values should not just be words but actions that employees are expected to demonstrate.

 - Use a creative interview process– Do something different that puts the individual in the midst of the job.
 Have a teaching candidate teach a sample lesson.
 Have the web designer create a sample web page.
 Give all the applicants a problem to solve or a project to complete.
 Bring them in for a day in a working interview where they not only shadow another employee but actually work by their side.
 Take them and their family to dinner to get a different perspective of their life, their goals and their motivation.

 - Take your time–I know you want someone to get to work right away.
 I know you have deadlines to meet and jobs to complete.
 But a good hire will save you time in the long run.
 A bad hire… will suck the life and energy out of you, as well as your business.
 It’s worth it to trust the process and use it in your favor.

 Need some help with personality assessment during the hiring process?
 It is pretty much impossible to evaluate all the personality characteristics in an interview that you can evaluate in a personality assessment.
 The assessment is administered online and only takes about 30 minutes.
 Once the assessments are completed, I will provide a comparison report that details the strengths of each candidate and recommendations based on your job description.
-A DISC assessment is not the only tool for making your selection, but hiring an employee to work in their strengths, personality wise can be a win/win for you both.
+A DISC assessment or working genius assessment is not the only tool for making your selection, but hiring an employee to work in their strengths, personality wise can be a win/win for you both.

 Want to schedule a personality assessment for applicants in your business?
 Contact me at firstname.lastname@example.org to schedule a time to talk about how DISC profiles can ensure a successful hire for your business.